jorgectf/rtmp_relay/README.md

   * *bufferSize* – size of the client buffer for input streams (default value is 3000)
   * *amfVersion* – AMF version (for client connections) to use for communication (default value is 0)

-*overrideApplicationName* can have the following tokens:
+*applicationName* can have the following tokens:

 * ${id} – id of the application
 * ${applicationName} – name of the application